Shinji Mikami: PlatinumGames and Vanquish (2007–2010)

 Mikami formed a private development studio called Straight Story in 2006.
 The name of the studio is taken from David Lynch's 1999 film.
 Their works are under the PlatinumGames branding and he is a contract employee ("external board member") of PlatinumGames.
 He also collaborated with Grasshopper Manufacture's Goichi Suda on Shadows of the Damned using the Unreal Engine 3 and published by EA.
-Mikami revealed that Straight Story will close once development of Vanquish is completed.
-Straight Story will be replaced with Mikami's new studio, Tango, which has already been established.
+Mikami revealed that Straight Story would close once development of Vanquish was finished, to be replaced with Mikami's new studio, Tango, which had already been established.

 Much like Resident Evil and Resident Evil 4 before it, the third-person shooter game Vanquish, released in 2010, has proven to be an influential title for action games.
 It significantly improved upon the cover system, where in contrast to previous cover-based shooters, the cover in Vanquish is easily destructible, with often a single shot from a robotic enemy being enough to blast away the wall the player was hiding behind.
 The game also penalizes the player's ranking for the number of times they have taken cover, though its most important innovation is the power-slide mechanic that allows the player to slide into and out of cover at high speeds, or in bullet time when the player's health is low.
 The game was given GameSpot's Best Original Game Mechanic award for its rocket-sliding game mechanic, which acts as both a defensive escape and an offensive setup, opening up new gameplay possibilities for shooter games and increasing the pace significantly.
 Vanquish was itself inspired by Tatsunoko's 1970s anime series, Casshern.